oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/OfflineRAGappCommandLine-Construction.md

 # Usage Examples for OfflineRAGapp-CommandLine.py

-## Start a New Session with Documents
+## Start a New Session with a uploading a document
 * To start a new session and process the document `dams1.pdf`, use the following command:

     ```sh